MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/4a-describe-azure-arc-enabled-data-services.md

 ## How does Azure Arc-enabled data service operate?

-The Azure Arc-enabled SQL Managed Instance operates on any Kubernetes cluster and hardware that you have.
+The Azure Arc-enabled SQL Managed Instance operates on any supported Kubernetes cluster and hardware.

 Azure Arc-enabled data service is deployed and managed via an agent-based solution.
 The agent that gets deployed to the environment is called the data controller.
 This agent acts as the Kubernetes orchestrator for the solution.
 To run the services in direct connected mode, you must: